 Fill or kill (FOK)

 An order that is either completely filled immediately or it is killed (canceled) without filling at all if the full amount cannot be filled as requested.

 Good til cancelled (GTC)

-An instruction stipulating that an order should be kept open until it is either executed or manually canceled.
+An instruction stipulating that an order should be kept open until it is either fully filled or manually canceled.

 Hardware authentication device

 An external security device used to facilitate access into another device or application and verify a customer’s identity.
 USB security keys like YubiKey® are an example of hardware authentication devices.

 The process by which Bullish receives information relating to the identity of customers before they are able to create an account on Bullish.
 The process is necessary to protect Bullish against fraud, corruption, the use of the exchange for money laundering and terrorist or proliferation financing, and the use of Bullish by sanctioned persons or entities.